sarahmarkland/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 ### Why JavaScript programming is amazing
 ### How to run a JavaScript script
+    Node.js: If you are working on server-side JavaScript or need to run JavaScript code outside of the browser, you can use Node.js, which is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+First, ensure you have Node.js installed on your system.
+Then, create a .js file with your JavaScript code and run it using the Node.js command in your terminal or command prompt.
+For example:

+    Create a file named app.js:
+        console.log("Hello, World!");
 ### How to create variables and constants
 ### What are differences between var, const and let
 ### What are all the data types available in JavaScript